-Taxonomy-aligned

-activities are expressed as a share of:
+Taxonomy-aligned activities are expressed as a share of:

-turnover
+- turnover

 reflecting the

 share of revenue

 from green

 activities of

 Investee

 companies

-capital
+- capital

+expenditure

+(CapEx) showing

+the green

+investments made

+by investee

+companies, e.g.

+for a transition to

+a green economy.

-operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- operational expenditure (OpEx) reflecting green operational activities of investee companies.

-Enabling activities

-directly enable other activities to make a substantial contribution to an environmental objective.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

 Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.